A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Results

 To check how this model performs for data that includes full physics, we have plotted this on top of actual measurements of the dynamical mass enhancement for the FOF groups in the SHYBONE simulations.
 This is shown in Fig.~\ref{fig:mdyn_mtrue}.
 Data for both the effective density and true density catalogues have been included, for which the dynamical and true halo masses have been measured within $R_{500}^{\rm eff}$ and $R_{500}^{\rm true}$, respectively.
 We have made use of all available data with $M_{\rm true}>10^{13}M_{\odot}$, including haloes with $M_{\rm true}\sim10^{14.5}M_{\odot}$.
 These results indicate that there is very good agreement between the analytical predictions and the actual data for both F6 and F5, regardless of the hydrodynamical scheme that is employed.
 Interestingly, even though Eq.~(\ref{eq:enhancement}) was originally calibrated using measurements of the dynamical and true mass within $R_{500}^{\rm true}$, it still performs very well for data measured within $R_{500}^{\rm eff}$, which is typically a higher radius.

 We have also tested the mappings of Eqs.~(\ref{eq:yx_mapping}) and (\ref{eq:yx_mapping_true}) for the $Y_{\rm X}$ parameter, with Eq.~(\ref{eq:enhancement}) used to compute the required rescalings to the $f(R)$ gravity data.
 This is shown in Fig.~\ref{fig:Yx_scaling_relation_TANH}.
 From comparing this plot with Fig.~\ref{fig:Yx_scaling_relation}, it can be seen that there is almost no difference in the rescaled data in both figures.
 This confirms that Eq.~(\ref{eq:enhancement}) can be applied to derive the mappings between GR and $f(R)$ scaling relations for, at least, the mass range $10^{13}M_{\odot}<M_{500}<10^{14}M_{\odot}$.
-Given the very good agreement up to $10^{14.5}M_{\odot}$ shown in Fig.~\ref{fig:mdyn_mtrue}, it is expected that our formula can be applied at higher masses as well.
+Given the very good agreement up to $10^{14.5}M_{\odot}$ shown in Fig.~\ref{fig:mdyn_mtrue}, it is expected that our formula can be applied in the cluster regime as well.
+We will test this more rigorously in a future study by using full-physics simulations with a larger box size.